-For veterans and former military personnel looking for a second career after the armed services, a career in criminal justice often seems like a natural choice.
+If you are active duty military or a veteran looking for a second career after the armed services, a career in law enforcement or criminal justice often seems like a natural choice.
 Not only do many vets find law enforcement extremely appealing but employers are typically eager to hire former military personnel and will often offer incentives in order to attract them.

 Why Veterans Make Good Police Officers

 There are many reasons why law enforcement agencies actively seek veterans to employ within their ranks and why veterans are attracted to the field of law enforcement after their military career.
 For one, the structure of a police force is very similar to that of the military.
 Additionally, many of the same traits that make a person successful in the military are also required for success in a law enforcement agency:

 - Extensive tactical training, including the safe and responsible use of firearms

 - Ability to work toward a single mission as a member of a team

 - Ability to deal with difficult situations and problem solve

 - Strong critical thinking skills